What versions of Microsoft Office does it work with?

 I-Deal Docs integrates with the following document management systems:

 - iManage – also variously referred to as Work / WorkSite / FileSite / DeskSite

 - OpenText – also variously referred to as Hummingbird / DocsOpen / DM5 / DM6

 Can we use I-Deal Docs functions in our own macros?

 The I-Deal Docs software has been programmed in a way that allows you to access most of its functionality directly from your own macros.
 For example, you can call an I-Deal Docs function to remove all text formatted in a specific Word Style name – this particular function steps into all of the Headers and Footers and Textboxes etc and will save you many lines of macro code.
 It should be emphasised though that to use I-Deal Docs does not require you to be writing macros.

 Yes.
-I-Deal Docs includes a Word Ribbon customisation tool.
-This allows you to not only modify the supplied I-Deal Docs Ribbon Tab (e.g. change the wording on our buttons, change the size of the buttons), but also allows you to create additional ribbon tabs and to put additional groups onto Word’s built-in ribbon tabs.
-For example, you can very easily add a new group to Word’s Home tab and put buttons etc within that group to launch functions specific to your organisation.
+I-Deal Docs includes a Word and Outlook ribbon customisation tool.
+This allows you to not only modify the supplied I-Deal Docs ribbon tab (e.g. change the wording on our buttons, change the size of the buttons), but also allows you to create additional ribbon tabs and to put additional groups onto built-in ribbon tabs.
+For example, you can very easily add a new group to Word’s Home tab and put buttons within that group to launch functions specific to your organisation.